 “Being sisters means you always have backup.”

-Jamie and Sam are sisters, both in their 20’s, who are working to ditch the stigma that comes with having a disability once and for all.
+Jamie and Sam are two sisters working to ditch the stigma that comes with having a disability once and for all.

 Diagnosed with Friedreich’s Ataxia, a rare degenerative neuromuscular disorder in their teens, Jamie and Sam are part of the 1 in 30,000 people in Australia and New Zealand currently facing this disability.
 Currently, there is no known treatment or cure for Friedreich’s Ataxia but the girls are determined to live their young lives to the best of their ability.